Archive for the ‘Qigong Lessons’ Category

 Your awareness of each part of the breath is in now enhanced and you are almost all tuned.
 Like the individual strings of a guitar; one by one each area is in tune with the one next to it.
 Now bring your awareness back to the nose, this time, follow each breath as it goes through the nose, past the tongue at the back of the throat and moves down the throat and trachea into the lungs.
 Notice how the diaphragm moves down and up and the dantian moves out and in with each breath.
 Continue to follow the breath with your awareness as you do all of your various practices that follow.

 Now that you have tuned each area and you have followed the path of the breath from top to bottom and from bottom to top you should notice a resonant frequency in your body.
-Remember your hands lying just in front of your tummy in this position, with the upper arms slightly against your chest?
+Remember your hands lying just in front of your thighs, with the upper arms slightly against the side of your chest?
 With each breath and subsequent expansion of your abdomen your arms will rise approximately 1 inch away from the dantian.
 Follow this rising feeling of each inhalation as you inhale and the chest expands, feel the chest rising and the hands floating upwards slightly.
 Simply let this rising feeling pull the legs slightly straight; remember you were standing in wuji stance with bent knees but now the expanding nature of the breath lifts the whole body up and the legs straighten slightly.
 When you exhale bend the legs slightly, just allow the hands and arms to float down from their elevated position as the air leaves your lungs and the rib cage returns back to its contracted position.

 Each time you breathe you will feel the air come in the nose, past the throat, through the windpipe into the lungs the diaphragm moving downwards and the belly moving out and the hands and legs slowly rising as you fill with air.
 Each time you exhale as the abdomen contracts and the arms descend, bend your knees slowly back to the beginning position.